scikit-learn-contrib/metric-learn/doc/preprocessor.rst

 Callable
 --------
 Instead, you can provide a callable in the argument ``preprocessor``.
 Then the estimator will accept indicators of points instead of points.
 Under the hood, the estimator will call this callable on the indicators you provide as input when fitting, predicting etc...
 Using a callable can be really useful to represent lazily a dataset of images stored on the file system for instance.
-The callable should take as an input an array-like, and return a 2D array-like.
-For supervised learners it will be applied on the whole array of indicators at once, and for weakly supervised learners it will be applied on each column of the array of tuples.
+The callable should take as an input a 1D array-like, and return a 2D array-like.
+For supervised learners it will be applied on the whole 1D array of indicators at once, and for weakly supervised learners it will be applied on each column of the 2D array of tuples.

 Example with a supervised metric learner:

-The callable should take as input an array-like, and return a 2D array-like.

 >>> def find_images(file_paths):
 >>>    # each file contains a small image to use as an input datapoint